 What I did with the stuff I discarded…

 Now that we’ve gone through all the areas of my home that I tidied, here’s a peek at what some of it looked like during the discarding process and the system I created for dealing with it.

-Luckily after all the piles had been thrown away, donated, or stored where they needed to be, order returned once again to my basement.
+Luckily, after all the piles had been thrown away, donated, or stored where they needed to be, the order returned once again to my basement.

-Now when it comes to where I took most of the things I didn’t want, my go-to place was: Goodwill.
-I tried taking some of my clothes to two consignment shops, but hardly bought anything (cue two shirts), so I took nearly all of it to Goodwill.
-I love taking things here because it gives the items a chance to find a new owner that will appreciate them and it helps create jobs through the work of Goodwill.
+When it comes to where I took most of the things I didn’t want, my go-to place was: Goodwill.
+I tried taking some of my clothes to two consignment shops but hardly bought anything (cue two shirts), so I took nearly all of it to Goodwill.
+I love taking things here because it gives the items a chance to find a new owner that will appreciate them, and it helps create jobs through the work of Goodwill.
 Talk about a win-win.

 think they would buy at Half-Price Books to Goodwill instead.